realjenius/realjenius.com/content/post/java/evolving-arrays.md

 The unique nature of Java arrays has been revisited by many languages, which have made different choices with array representations (and primitive-like types) since; for example both Kotlin and Scala leverage their compiler and language differences to make the distinction far less difficult to deal with.

-This historical perspective is important when we talk about the future of arrays in Java, as
+This historical perspective is important when we talk about the future of arrays in Java; so much of the choices of the past guide our future direction.

 ## Into the Future

-Accepting that arrays

 # Freezing Arrays